 Need a hand?

-How to complete the research needed for a copywriting project is a big subject.
+Completing copywriting research is a big subject.
 I’ve covered a lot of the research techniques, but I understand that a lack of confidence can hold back good research.

 How do you know you’re moving in the right direction?
 Where do you find people to talk to?
 How should you contact them?
 What if you can’t find anything useful on your subject?
 (It happens.)